karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 > ```
 > {
 >     "working_dir": "~/code/my_first_game",
->     "shell_cmd": "~/odin/odin run ."
+>     "shell_cmd": "odin run .",
+>     "file_regex": "^(.+)\\(([0-9]+):([0-9]+)\\) (.+)$"
 > }
 > ```

 and then save it.
 Name it something like `my_first_game.sublime-build`.
-Make sure to save it in the folder Sublime suggests (on Windows it probably wants you to save it in `%appdata%\Sublime Text 3\Packages\User`).
-Make sure you use the `.sublime-build` ending, otherwise Sublime will not find it.
+Make sure to save it in the folder Sublime suggests (the folder's path is probably something like `Sublime Text 3/Packages/User`).
+Make sure you use the `.sublime-build` filename ending, otherwise Sublime will not find it.

-This file tells Sublime to compile our game using the command `c:/odin/odin run .` (note the period at the end).
+This file tells Sublime to compile our game using the command `odin run .`.
 The `working_dir` part tells sublime to run the command from within the directory where we saved our code.
 You do not need to tell the Odin compiler exactly which files we wish to compile, the period `.` at the end of the command denotes the 'current directory', which means that it takes all the files in the `working_dir` and compiles them into a package.
 However, we only have one file (`main.odin`), but if we add more odin files later then they will get picked up as well.

-> **NOTE:** We use the absolute `c:/odin/odin` path.
+> **NOTE:** On Windows I've use the absolute `c:/odin/odin` path.
 You could also add `c:/odin` to the PATH environment variable in order to make `odin` available from anywhere on the system.
 But it doesn't really matter.
 Also please note that I use `/` in the path, instead of `\`.
 If you use `\` then be aware that you have to type two of them, i.e. `\\`.
 This is due to `\` being a special character.

-> **MAC / LINUX:** A good place to put the code is `~/code/my_first_game`, where `~` denotes your home directory.
-The odin compiler you can put at `~/odin`, or where ever you like really.
-If you installed Odin using a package manager then it might be available system-wide by just typing `odin` in a terminal.

 Return to `main.odin` and go to the top left menu -> Tools -> Build System -> my_first_game.
 If you now press F7 or Ctrl+B, then Sublime will use your shiny new build system to build and run your game.
-It should compile and run your first Odin program:
+Any compilation errors will end up in the Console.

+As a bonus I also snuck in that "file_regex" line.
+That line help Sublime find any errors the Odin compiler outputs.
+If there are errors, then it will show the errors clearly on the line where the error occurred.
+It also lets you jump to the next error by hitting the `F4` key.

 ## That's it!